Laura Ward

 Nutrient Analysis

-Based on its ingredients alone, Blue Buffalo Tastefuls Adult Active Cat Chicken & Brown Rice looks like an above-average dry product and is high in fat too.
+Based on its ingredients alone, Blue Buffalo Tastefuls Adult Active Cat Chicken & Brown Rice looks like an above-average dry product.

 The dashboard displays a dry matter protein reading of 37.4%, a fat level of 19.8% and an estimated carbohydrate level of 34.9%.